kairora/readme-generator/README.md

 ## Questions

-You can visit my [Github Profile](https://www.github.com/kairora) or this app's [Github Repository](https://github.com/kairora/readme-generator) to learn more about this CLI.
+You can visit my [Github Profile](https://www.github.com/kairora) or this app's [Github Repository](https://github.com/kairora/readme-generator) to learn more about this CLI program.
 Or, if you have questions regarding this CLI program, please [send me an email](mailto:brianna.bullock16@gmail.com).